-A study from the University of Southern California (USC) has revealed that fasting for 72 hours, or three full days, can completely regenerate the human immune system by triggering stem cells to produce new white blood cells.
-The research team found that this process helps the body eliminate old and damaged cells, allowing it to rebuild the immune system from scratch.
+A study from University of Southern California (USC) has revealed that fasting for 72hrs can completely regenerate human immune system.
+This three-day fast triggers stem cells to produce new white blood cells.
+The research team found that this process helps the body eliminate old and damaged cells.
+As a result, it allows the body to rebuild the immune system from scratch.

 According to the scientists, when a person stops eating for an extended period, the body first uses up its stored sugar and fat for energy.
-Once those resources are depleted, the body begins breaking down weak or damaged immune cells to survive.
-When food intake resumes, stem cells are activated to create fresh, healthy immune cells that can fight infection and disease more effectively.
+Once the body depletes those resources, it begins breaking down weak or damaged immune cells to survive.
+When food intake resumes, the body activates stem cells to create fresh, healthy immune cells that can fight infection and disease more effectively.

 Lead researcher Dr. Valter Longo explained how this happens, saying, “When you start eating again, the stem cells wake up and rebuild the entire immune system.”
 He added that during fasting, a main gene called PKA is turned off, which allows stem cells to enter a regenerative state.
 “PKA is the gene that needs to shut down in order for stem cells to switch into a regenerative mode.
 It gives the OK for stem cells to go ahead and begin proliferating and rebuild the entire system,” Longo said.